We're in this together

 • Our Human Resources team guides and advises the DEI Team with strategic support, tools and resources for success.

+We have been exploring aspects of racial and social justice since 2020 by listening and learning from community DEI thought leaders, and engaging more employees in the DEI conversation to dispel myths and build awareness.
 Most importantly, we are taking action on feedback and suggestions from employees.
 We’re increasing DEI learning opportunities that allow employees the chance to contribute and grow.
-Devon’s leadership is also demonstrating an even greater commitment to DEI.

-As part of this commitment, senior leaders reviewed key metrics for hiring, promotions, leadership movement, pay equity and other factors at the company and department level.
-They had honest, heartfelt conversations with employee DEI leaders about the right things to do to improve DEI at Devon.
-From these conversations, senior leaders formed work groups to review and implement actions to improve hiring practices, employee benefits, DEI education and leader resources.
-This resulted in expanded paid leave options, more inclusive and equitable internal and external selection processes, and plans for more frequent improvement discussions.
+Devon’s leadership is also demonstrating an even greater focus on DEI.
+As part of this focus, they had honest, heartfelt conversations about the right things to do to improve DEI at Devon.
+From these conversations, senior leaders formed work groups to consider our approaches on hiring, employee benefits, DEI and leader resources.
+This resulted in expanded paid leave options, more focus on our processes for hiring, and plans for more frequent improvement discussions.

-Our actions in 2022 to be more diverse, equitable and inclusive included:
+Our actions in 2023 to be more diverse, equitable and inclusive included:

 Policies